Welcome to the summary of what's good to know when travelling in beautiful Norway by train.

 Try to set aside that Norway is an expensive country, so train ticket prices can seem comparatively pricey, and there’s a lot to love about travelling by train in Norway.

-In particular, the staff are incredibly polite and helpful (in our experience), the ticket system isn’t overly complicated, national rail operator Vy’s website is comparatively simple to use and of course the journeys can be stunningly beautiful.
+In particular, the staff are incredibly polite and helpful (in our experience), there is a national public transport booking service which simplifies bookings; and of course the journeys can be stunningly beautiful.

 Though if you would like help with planning a train journey within or to/from Norway, or want to add some Norwegian destinations to a European train travel itinerary, take a look at ShowMeTheJourney's new Concierge Service.